-Tricca Technologies Inc. brings futuristic research technology to the masses.
-Inspired by the “tricorder” from Star Trek and with the help from our collaborators, we seek to make inexpensive, portable, and easy to use biosensor technologies a reality.
+Tricca Technologies Inc. brings metabolite research technology to the masses.
+Inspired by the “tricorder” from Star Trek and with the help from our collaborators, we make affordable, portable, and easy-to-use biosensor technologies a reality.
 Our two patent-pending sensors work by measuring metabolites through two distinct technologies, colour-sensing and impedance sensing.
-Through these measurements and statistical methods, Tricca Technologies Inc. aims to make the world a better place by giving everyone access to accurate medical screening.
+These two simple technologies enable researchers to bring their work to the market.

 Dr. Scott MacKay received his undergraduate degree in Engineering Physics and his PhD in Electrical Engineering both at the University of Alberta.
 He works with Dr. Wishart and Dr. Chen and founded Tricca with them.

 James Cook is a recent graduate from the University of Alberta.
 He is the project manager at Tricca and has been integral in making the first few prototypes.
 His work involves 3D printing, CNC machining, app programming, and embedded systems programming.

 Dr. David Wishart is a professor at the University of Alberta Faculty of Science.
 He is a world-leading researcher in the fields of metabolomics and precision medicine.
 He is a Fellow of Royal Society of Canada.
 He has connections to industry and research in bioinformatics and the development of diagnostic medical tests.
 He led the “Human Metabolome Project” and is the current director of the metabolomic innovation centre (TMIC).

 Dr. Jie Chen received his PhD degree in electrical and computer engineering from the University of Maryland, College Park, USA.
 He is currently a Professor in the Electrical and Computer Engineering and an adjunct professor in the Biomedical Engineering Department at the University of Alberta.